m3g/CellListMap.jl/docs/src/Internals.md

   Number of batches for cell list construction: 1 Number of batches for function mapping: 4
 ```
-fine tunning of the performance for a specific problem can be obtained by adjusting this parameter.
+fine tuning of the performance for a specific problem can be obtained by adjusting this parameter.

 If the number of batches is set as zero for any of the two options, the default value is retained.
 For example: